Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsection{Point location}

-Given any point, it is necessary to determine with the point lies inside or outside a particular contour.
-A signed distance function can be used to determine a point's location in relation to the contour.
-Such a function return +1 / -1 / 0 respectively depending on if the point is inside / outside / on the contour respectively.
+A signed distance function is used to determine a point's location in relation to the contour.
+This function returns +1 (for inside), -1 (for outside), 0 (on) depending on relative position of the point with respect to the contour.